Mirroring the heartbeat of the city

 Already an unmistakable landmark viewed by thousands during the day time, the bridge now illuminates the night sky with a Color Kinetics LED lighting system.
 The bridge was lit for the first time in its history as part of the Living Connections project to help commemorate both the 375th anniversary of Montréal and 150th anniversary of Canada.

 A true collaborative showcase of both Montréal's artistic vision and engineering talent, the Living Connections project was realized thanks to the 200+ people of varying professions ranging from creatives and lighting designers to steel workers and traffic officers who worked on the project.
 The multimedia entertainment studio Moment Factory served as the project's creative lead with help from six local Montréal design studios, while Jacques Cartier and Champlain Bridges Incorporated (JCCBI), engineering consortium WSP-AECOM, and construction company Pomerleau handled the structural side.

 The idea behind the project is for the Jacques-Cartier Bridge to reflect the energy and pulse of the city in real time through the use of over 2,800 intelligent LED lights attached to the steel truss structure.
-Philips supplied the interactive lighting for the "digital skin" of the bridge with 2,400 iColor Accent Powercore fixtures.
+Color Kinetics supplied the interactive lighting for the "digital skin" of the bridge with 2,400 iColor Accent Powercore luminaires.

 Each evening, as the sun begins to set on Québec's metropolis, the lights awaken and bring the bridge to life with vibrant colors and animations.
 Throughout the night the lights on the exterior of the bridge respond to Montréal's energy by creating patterns using colors, intensity, and motion based on the frequency 'Montréal' is shared on social media.
 In effect, these patterns mirror the heartbeat of the city and make it the first People Connected Bridge.